Directives

 }

-List rendering directive is a built-in directive.
-It allows developers to render a list of element based on the given array of data.
-Check the list rendering for more information.
+This directive is used for list rendering.
+It allows developers to render a list of elements based on a given array of data.
+You can find more information about the list rendering in the documentation here.

 Example.